Verition Fund Management LLC Makes New $1 Million Investment in Madison Square Garden Sports Corp. (NYSE:MSGS)

-Verition Fund Management LLC purchased a new position in Madison Square Garden Sports Corp.
-(NYSE:MSGS – Get Rating) during the 3rd quarter, according to the company in its most recent filing with the Securities and Exchange Commission (SEC).
-The institutional investor purchased 7,322 shares of the company’s stock, valued at approximately $1,001,000.
+Verition Fund Management LLC bought a new position in shares of Madison Square Garden Sports Corp.
+(NYSE:MSGS – Get Rating) during the 3rd quarter, HoldingsChannel reports.
+The institutional investor bought 7,322 shares of the company’s stock, valued at approximately $1,001,000.

-Other institutional investors and hedge funds have also added to or reduced their stakes in the company.
-Quadrant Capital Group LLC boosted its holdings in Madison Square Garden Sports by 73.7% in the second quarter.
-Quadrant Capital Group LLC now owns 165 shares of the company’s stock worth $25,000 after acquiring an additional 70 shares in the last quarter.
-SeaCrest Wealth Management LLC purchased a new stake in shares of Madison Square Garden Sports in the second quarter worth approximately $27,000.
-Bessemer Group Inc. raised its stake in shares of Madison Square Garden Sports by 2,857.1% in the third quarter.
-Bessemer Group Inc. now owns 207 shares of the company’s stock worth $28,000 after purchasing an additional 200 shares during the last quarter.
-Skandinaviska Enskilda Banken AB publ purchased a new stake in shares of Madison Square Garden Sports in the third quarter worth approximately $45,000.
-Finally, Whittier Trust Co. purchased a new stake in shares of Madison Square Garden Sports in the third quarter worth approximately $46,000.
-Institutional investors own 65.08% of the company’s stock.
+Several other hedge funds and other institutional investors have also recently added to or reduced their stakes in MSGS.
+Ariel Investments LLC lifted its holdings in shares of Madison Square Garden Sports by 5.1% in the first quarter.
+Ariel Investments LLC now owns 1,122,903 shares of the company’s stock valued at $201,403,000 after purchasing an additional 54,891 shares in the last quarter.
+Gamco Investors INC. ET AL lifted its holdings in shares of Madison Square Garden Sports by 0.7% in the first quarter.
+Gamco Investors INC. ET AL now owns 641,995 shares of the company’s stock valued at $115,148,000 after purchasing an additional 4,297 shares in the last quarter.
+Price T Rowe Associates Inc. MD lifted its holdings in shares of Madison Square Garden Sports by 22.9% in the second quarter.
+Price T Rowe Associates Inc. MD now owns 446,274 shares of the company’s stock valued at $67,387,000 after purchasing an additional 83,128 shares in the last quarter.
+Long Pond Capital LP lifted its holdings in shares of Madison Square Garden Sports by 23.8% in the third quarter.
+Long Pond Capital LP now owns 295,527 shares of the company’s stock valued at $40,387,000 after purchasing an additional 56,792 shares in the last quarter.
+Finally, State Street Corp lifted its holdings in shares of Madison Square Garden Sports by 3.2% in the first quarter.
+State Street Corp now owns 283,276 shares of the company’s stock valued at $50,808,000 after purchasing an additional 8,816 shares in the last quarter.
+65.08% of the stock is currently owned by institutional investors.

 Madison Square Garden Sports Corp. is a professional sports company.
 It owns and operates a portfolio of assets featuring the New York Knickerbockers (the Knicks) of the National Basketball Association (NBA) and the New York Rangers (the Rangers) of the National Hockey League (NHL).
 The company’s other professional franchises include development league teams, the Hartford Wolf Pack of the American Hockey League (the AHL) and the Westchester Knicks of the NBA G League (NBAGL).